 For instance, previous iD Tech campers put this valuable and detailed instruction guide together on how kids can 3D print surgical mask extenders from home to help those on the front line find much needed comfort.

-10. Create their own podcast or song (instead of just listening)
+10. Create a podcast or song (instead of just listening)

 There are a lot of great podcasts for tweens out there, plus more and more teachers are using them in the classroom, so why not have kids explore this cool medium and put their own stories out there?